nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 In this section, we will describe how our edit commands are implemented.
 In NUScheduler, there are two variants of edit commands, namely the `EditProfileCommand` and the `EditEventCommand`. `EditProfileCommand` is used to edit details of existing `Profile`s, whereas `EditEventCommand` is used to edit details of existing `Event`s.

-Since both `EditProfileCommand` and `EditEventCommands` are implemented in a similar manner, we will be using the `EditProfileCommand` to illustrate the implementation of edit commands.
+Since both `EditProfileCommand` and `EditEventCommand` are implemented in a similar manner, we will be using the `EditProfileCommand` to illustrate the implementation of edit commands.

 The `EditProfileCommand` extends the `ProfileCommand` abstract class. `ProfileCommand` is an abstract class which extends the `Command` class. `EditProfileCommand` overrides the `Command#execute` method, to edit existing profiles when called.